 The 5 Leading Causes of Car Accidents in Texas

-The personal injury attorneys of Reed & Terry, LLP have helped many people in the greater Houston area who have been involved in auto accidents.
+Reed & Terry, LLP has helped many people in the greater Houston area who have been involved in auto accidents.
 In fact, we have free consultations with people every week who want to know what steps they need to take to collect damages for their collision injuries.

 What strikes us is that we tend to hear about the same kinds of car accidents whether we’re speaking with a client at our office in Sugar Land, our office in Richmond, or our office in Katy.
 Each case is unique and every client’s needs are different, but it got us asking: what are the most common causes of car accidents in the Lone Star State?